Kyocera seeks niche path to smartphone profits with 'tough' handsets

 The company pieced together its handset business from operations acquired from Qualcomm Inc in 2000 and from Japan's Sanyo Electric Co, which itself was bought out by Panasonic, in 2008.

-Its Torque smartphone launched in March cleared tests that included being dropped 26 times from a height of 4 feet and has been popular for use at industrial sites.
+Its Torque smartphone launched in March cleared tests that included being dropped 26 times from a height of 4 feet (1.2 metres) and has been popular for use at industrial sites.